 - Doces Conventuais – dessert made with sugar and egg yolk

 - Gelato – ice cream

-Originated in Porto, Francesinha is the city’s most famous dish.
+Originating in Porto, Francesinha is the city’s most famous dish.
 And it might be the biggest sandwich you have ever seen.
 Are you ready to hear about the ingredients?

-It’s got beef steak, sausages, cured meat, ham sandwiched together by two slices of bread, and the entire sandwich is covered with melted cheese and is drenched in a beer sauce.
+It’s got beef steak, sausages, cured meat, and ham sandwiched together by two slices of bread, and the entire sandwich is covered with melted cheese and drenched in a beer sauce.
 And it is topped off with a fried egg.
 Woah!